ryoppippi/talks/2024-11-19/slides.md

 So, in this talk, I'd like to share with you my workflow with Neovim.

 At first, create an exazmple project
-In this example, I'll create a svelte project using the brand-new sv command.
+In this example, I'll create a sveltekit project with taiwlind
-This includes svelte5, sveltekit and tailwind.

 Next, lets open the project with neovim.
 I'm using floating terminal.